Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/09-Putting-it-Together/README.md

 ## Wrap-Up

-API project Phase 1 is due on Tuesday - must have at least 4 unit tests.
+API project Phase 1 is due on Tuesday - recommended to have at least 8 unit tests.
 Recommended to try using TDD, but alternately you can write the routes first followed by the tests.
 (Tests do not have to be passing for this submission.)

 ## Resources & Credits